 Many who want to experience duck hunting in Arkansas chose to hire a guide.
 A guide can help navigate confusing waters and make sure your hunt is not so crowded by offering hunts on private land.
 Before hiring a guide, you should consider the guide's experience, what kind of blinds they use and where they hunt.
 Some outfits only hunt in flooded rice fields, but most hunters want flooded green timber hunting.
 Some outfits also offer extended quotas and other perks.
-Some offer all inclusive lodging and meal packages at high tech lodges that are right where the action is .
-Others just offer no frills hunting, and don't even include transportation to the site.
+Some offer all-inclusive lodging and meal packages at high tech lodges that are right where the action is.
+Others just offer no-frills hunting and don't even include transportation to the site.
 These are all things to consider before you book your duck hunt.

 Before you go, be sure you have your hunting license.
 You can get a resident or non-resident license.
-Visitor's can get 1-5 day licenses or annual licenses, but be sure to check for water fowl specific requirements (you must get a federal duck stamp and... a state waterfowl stamp) before you head out to hunt.
+Visitor's can get 1-5 day licenses or annual licenses, but be sure to check for waterfowl specific requirements (you must get a federal duck stamp and a state waterfowl stamp) before you head out to hunt.
 Most of these companies will not hunt with someone who is not legally licensed.
 A license is required to hunt even on private land.

 If you're more adventurous and want to go it on your own, check out the best public duck hunts in Arkansas.
-You also need to be sure to stop and visit Mack's Prairie Wings, one of the premiere waterfowl outfitters in the USA.
+You also need to be sure to stop and visit Mack's Prairie Wings, one of the premier waterfowl outfitters in the USA.
 It, like a lot of the best hunts, is in Stuggart, AR.

 01 of 06